 You can sell rare trade goods for significant credits at the NPC vendors, or use them as a means to transfer money to other players without paying the 10% market fee.

 Random Encounters in the Ruins

 Upon finding an opponent in the Ruins, you have 8 segments to fight them.
-Until you attack them, the opponent is visible in the People tab at the Ruins, so you can see their armor and weapons before attacking.

 You also gain experience from victorious combat, more so than from career tasks.